-The Company principally operates in Canada and the United States and the majority of its transactions are incurred in Canada, and is therefore not exposed to currency fluctuations denominated in currencies other than the Canadian dollar, the Company's functional currency.
-The Company's cash, accounts receivables and accounts payable and accrued liabilities and due to related parties are held in Canadian dollars and are therefore not subject to foreign exchange fluctuations.
+As of March 2016, the Company operates in Canada (before March 2016, in Canada and the United States), and the majority of its transactions are incurred in Canada, and is therefore not exposed to currency fluctuations denominated in currencies other than the Canadian dollar, the Company's functional currency.
+The Company's cash, accounts payable and accrued liabilities and due to related parties are held in Canadian dollars and are therefore not subject to foreign exchange fluctuations.